Jenniferstrej/aws-kops-example/README.md

 export availability_zones=eu-west-1a,eu-west-1b
 export kops_cluster_name=kops-node-cluster
 ```
+ - terraform_state_bucket: The name of a bucket where terraform will store its state (we create this in the next section)
  - TF_VAR_prefix: Your prefix, in case you want to run different environments in different states

  - TF_VAR_domain: this will also be used as your kops domain when [Configuring DNS for kops](https://github.com/kubernetes/kops/blob/master/docs/aws.md#configure-dns).
 For simplicity, this example is using a domain registered on AWS.
 If you would like to configure DNS differently, see this section https://github.com/kubernetes/kops/blob/master/docs/aws.md#configure-dns